Donate

 TPNW negotiations

 Singapore participated in the negotiation of the TPNW at the United Nations in New York in 2017 and was the only state to abstain from voting on its adoption.
-It said that a number of its suggestions had not been reflected in the final text.
+“We believe that this treaty could be a step towards our shared goal,” it said, while expressing regret that a number of its suggestions were not reflected in the final text.

 In 2016, Singapore voted in favour of the UN General Assembly resolution that established the formal mandate for states to commence negotiations on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.